JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 # The V8 Engine {#v8}

-V8 is an R interface to Google's open source JavaScript engine of the same name, it powers Google Chrome, node.js and many other things.
+V8 is an R interface to Google's open-source JavaScript engine of the same name; it powers Google Chrome, node.js and many other things.
 It is the last integration of JavaScript with R that is covered in this book.
 Both the V8 package and the engine it wraps are straightforward yet amazingly powerful.

 ## Installation {#v8-installation}

-First install the V8 engine itself, instructions to do so are well detailed on [V8's README](https://github.com/jeroen/v8#installation) and below.
+First, install the V8 engine itself, instructions to do so are well detailed on [V8's README](https://github.com/jeroen/v8#installation) and below.

 On Debian or Ubuntu use the code below from the terminal to install [libv8](https://v8.dev/).